hannotify/http-how-teenagers-talk-to-their-parents/sections/4-status-codes.md

 </div>

 note:
 Dad: “Time to get up, kid.
-You've got that thing in 45 minutes.”.
+You've got school in 45 minutes.”.
 Teenager: ”(...)&nbsp;&nbsp;😴" *feigned sleeping*
 But if he was able to talk, he'd say: "I don't know how to do that."